FlorinMariusDrilea/Booking-rideways/README.md

 It can be run using the command prompt console and with the command : "python part1.py <pickup> <dropoff> <passengers>"

+Sometimes at the first part it could show some internal errors for the apis.

 ## Part 2

 For the second part I used node.js.